 Only 37 nautical miles from Zante, these two islets are unknown to most tourists, Greek or foreign.
 A mystery surrounds the 15th-century fortified monastery here.
 It houses an icon of the Virgin that washed up here undamaged after being thrown into the sea by 13th-century Orthodox Christians in Constantinople to save it from the iconoclasts who were destroying all paintings with human figures.

 Locals claim that Mick Jagger hails from the village of Kiliomeno (which translates as rolling) and that’s why he named his band The Rolling Stones.
 This is a big local tease but nobody’s kidding when it comes to singing the virtues of this delightful settlement.
 Take your time to admire the traditional architectural style of Zante and old homes which resemble fortresses.

-A final cheers to Zakynthos at the wineries
+A final cheers to Zante at the wineries

 Set aside some time for a visit to a local winery, some of which go back centuries.
-Hundreds of hectares are devoted to vineyards and there are more than 60 different grape varietals.
+Hundreds of hectares on Zante are devoted to vineyards and there are more than 60 different grape varieties.

-What is Zakynthos, Greece known for?The most famous sight in Zakynthos is Navagio beach, meaning shipwreck in Greek.
-The island is also the breeding place of the endangered caretta caretta turtles.
+What is Zakynthos, Greece known for?The most famous sight in Zante is Navagio beach, meaning shipwreck in Greek.
+The island is also a breeding place of the endangered caretta caretta sea turtles.

-What is the best area to stay on Zakynthos island?If you are seeking lively nightlife, then Laganas is the best place to stay.
+What is the best area to stay on Zante?If you are seeking lively nightlife, then Laganas is the best place to stay.
 Its beach parties and seaside clubs are legendary.
 For more peaceful holidays on Zante, other places like Limni Keriou offer more low-key entertainment.